The ethical imperative: Act always so as to increase the number of choices.

 Johannes Herwig-Lempp (2013), Catchword: Explanatory Principle, unpublished English version of: Stich-Wort: Erklärungsprinzip, in: KONTEXT Jg.
 44, H. 2, S. 215-217 (pdf)

 Johannes Herwig-Lempp (2013), At Least Seven Possibilities – Systemic Social Work in Germany, in: Walter Milowiz & Michaela Judy (ed.), STEP – Systemic Social Work Throughout Europe.
 Insights (download).
-Result of an Lifelong Learning Project, funded by the European Commission, p.
+Result of a Lifelong Learning Project, funded by the European Commission, p.
 30-40

 Johannes Herwig-Lempp (2000), Let’s talk about success!
 Guidelines and 6 arguments why to talk about successful experiences [unpublished translation of an article originally published in German]